jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert True is not False
       self.assertFalse(False)

 and the test passes.
-I can say that in Python
+I add to the notes

 * :ref:`True<test_what_is_true>` is not :ref:`False<test_what_is_false>`
 * :ref:`False<test_what_is_false>` is :ref:`False<test_what_is_false>`